Albuquerque police seek car in killings of 4 Muslim men

 ALBUQUERQUE, N.M.
-(AP) — Authorities investigating whether the killings of four Muslim men are connected said Sunday that they need help finding a vehicle believed to be connected to the deaths in New Mexico’s largest city.
+(AP) — Authorities investigating the killings of four Muslim men said they are looking for help finding a vehicle believed to be connected to the deaths in New Mexico’s largest city.

+A Muslim man was killed Friday night in Albuquerque, and ambush shootings killed three other Muslim men over the past nine months.
+Police are trying to determine if the slayings are linked.

+The common elements in all the deaths were the victims’ race and religion, Deputy Police Cmdr.
+Kyle Hartsock said.

-Albuquerque police said they released photos of the vehicle suspected of being used in the four homicides, hoping people could help identify the car.
-Police said the vehicle sought is a dark gray or silver four-door Volkswagen with dark tinted windows, and appears to be a Jetta.
+Police said the same vehicle is suspected of being used in all four homicides — a dark gray or silver four-door Volkswagen that appears to be a Jetta with dark tinted windows.
+Authorities released photos hoping people could help identify the car.

-Police did not say where the images were taken or what led them to suspect the car was involved in any of the crimes.
+Investigators did not say where the images were taken or what led them to suspect the car was involved in the slayings.

 “We have a very, very strong link,” Albuquerque Mayor Tim Keller said Sunday.
 “We have a vehicle of interest … We have got to find this vehicle.”

-Police still are trying to determine if there are any connections among the killings.
-A Muslim man was killed Friday night in Albuquerque and ambush shootings killed three Muslim men over the past nine months.

-Police said Saturday that the victim in the latest killing was a Muslim from South Asia who is believed to be in his mid-20s.
+Police said Saturday that the victim in the latest killing was from South Asia and believed to be in his mid-20s.

-Earlier this week, police confirmed that local detectives and federal law enforcement officers were looking for possible ties among the separate crimes.
+Police confirmed last week that local detectives and federal law enforcement officers were looking for possible ties between the killings.

-Two of the men — Muhammad Afzaal Hussain, 27, and Aftab Hussein, 41 — were killed in the past week, and both were from Pakistan and members of the same mosque.
+Two of the men — Muhammed Afzaal Hussain, 27, and Aftab Hussein, 41 — were killed in the past week.
+Both were from Pakistan and members of the same mosque.
 The third case involves the November killing of Mohammad Ahmadi, 62, a Muslim man of South Asian descent.

-Police declined to say whether Friday night’s homicide was carried out in a way similar to the other deaths.

-Authorities said they can’t say yet if the shootings were hate crimes until they have identified a suspect and can determine a motive.
+Authorities said they cannot determine if the shootings were hate crimes until they have identified a suspect and a motive.

 “We will bring this person or these persons to justice,” Gov. Michelle Lujan Grisham said Sunday.